How Do I Inspect The Official Records Of My Condo Association In Florida?

-As a Unit Owner in a Condominium Association in Florida, you have the absolute right to inspect the Official Records of the Condominium Association and obtain certain information.
-This is typically know as an Information Request or a Official Records Request.
-Florida Condominiums are governed by Chapter 718 of the Florida Statutes.
+As a Unit Owner of a unit located within a Condominium Association in Florida, has the absolute right to inspect the Official Records of the Condominium Association and obtain certain information as provided for in Florida Statutes.
+This inspection of these records is traditionally known as an Information Request or an Official Records Request.
+In Florida, Condominiums are controlled by their Association’s Governing Documents, which include the Condominium’s Declaration, Articles of Incorporations, Bylaws, Rules and Regulations and Chapter 718 of the Florida Statutes.

 More specifically, Florida Statute 718.111(12), states the the Condominium Association must maintain the following items, as their Official Records: a copy of the plans, permits, warranties and other items provided by the developer; a photocopy of the recorded declaration of condominium; a photocopy of the recorded bylaws of the Association and each amendment to the bylaws; a certified copy of the articles of incorporation of the Condominium Association, a copy of the current rules of the Condominium Association, a book or books that contain the minutes of all meetings of the Condominium Association, the board of the administration, and the unit owners, which minutes must be retained for at least 7 years; a current roster of all unit owners and their mailing addresses; all current insurance policies; a current copy of the management agreement, lease or other contract to which the Condominium Association is a party; bills of sale or transfer for all property owned by the Condominium Association; Accounting records for the Condominium Association; ballots, sign in sheets, voting proxies and other papers relating to voting; all rental records; all other written records of the Condominium Association and a copy of the Inspection report.

-The Official Records of the Condominium Association must be maintained within the state of Florida for at least 7 years.
-Further, the records of the Condominium Association shall be available to a Unit Owner within 45 miles of the Association or within the county in which the Condominium Association is located.
-This is important to note if the registered agent is located in a different county.
-Generally, the Official Records are kept with the Management Company or the Registered Agent.
+The Official Records of the Condominium Association must be maintained within the State of Florida for at least seven (7) years.
+Additionally, the records of the Condominium Association shall be available to a Unit Owner within 45 miles of where the Association is located or within the county in which the Condominium Association is located.
+This is important to note if the registered agent of the Association is located in a different county.
+Generally, the Official Records are kept with the Management Company, Registered Agent, or on site.

 The Official Records of the Condominium Association are open to inspection by any Condominium Association member or authorized representative of the Condominium Association member.
 The right to inspect includes the right to make copies.
 The Condominium Association must make the Official Records available within 10 days of receipt of a written request.
 If a Unit Owner is denied access, the Unit Owner is entitled to the actual damages or minimum damages for the Condominium Association’s willful failure to comply.
 Florida Statutes state that the minimum damages are $50.00 per calendar day for up to 10 days.
 This damage clause is important to note as it makes the Condominium Association on the hook if they do not comply.
 There are many reasons why a Condominium Unit Owner may want to inspect the Official Records of the Condominium Association.
 To name a few, you may want to read the Declaration of Condominium or the Bylaws, if you want to see the minutes of any and all meetings held by the Board of Directors or the Unit Owners, and if you want to ensure that the Board of Directors are following through with their fiduciary duties.